raulh82vlc/raulh82vlc.github.io/about.md

 ### Overview
-I would like to introduce myself as a continuous learner, apart from being an experienced Software Engineer, specialised on the Android platform (& Kotlin lover), as well as a beginner speaker.
+I would like to introduce myself as a continuous learner, apart from being an experienced Software Engineer specialised on the Android platform & Kotlin lover, as well as a beginner speaker.

 I am from Valencia (Spain), nowadays I am living, working and enjoying meetups in London (UK) and conferences everywhere.